STONESTREET CURRICULUM

 AUDITION TO PRODUCTION

-While focusing on their screen acting skills, adapting and augmenting previous acting training as it intersects with all aspects of filmmaking allows actors to begin to build professionally shot material to begin their reels, while making strong relationships and bridges into the industry via weekly agent and casting director audition before graduating.
-Classes Offered During Stonestreet’s First Semester:
+By constantly being on set and shooting projects, exploring different aspects of screen work from film to episodic, different genres and creative utilization and intersection with cinematography and visual storytelling, actors and directors hone their on screen skills, adapting and augmenting previous training.
+The studio at large helps actors, directors, writers, hyphenates build professionally shot material to begin their reels, while making strong relationships and bridges into the industry via weekly agent and casting director audition before graduating.

 Instructor: Cormac Bluestone

-Students in the class hone their screen acting skills in a process-oriented environment that closely replicates a real-world film set.
-Throughout the semester, students prepare and perform multiple scenes from unproduced and produced screen and teleplays, and are asked to develop a critical eye by both evaluating and editing footage.
+Students in the class hone their screen acting, directing and set skills in a process-oriented environment that closely utilizes Stonestreet’s professional independent film studio setting.
+Students perform multiple film and TV material from un-produced and produced screen and teleplays, and are asked to develop a critical eye by both evaluating and editing footage.
 Focal points include script analysis, preparation of strong storytelling and character choices, on-camera technique, taking direction, and on-set flexibility and focus leading to fresh and organic performances.
-The class also prepares the actor for the mufti-faceted world of the screen by offering hands-on experience on set; with instructor guidance, students assume the full complement of production roles, including director, cinematographer, AD, editor, producer, and so on.
-Exposure and practice in these various positions aid the actor to feel more confident and relaxed with his or her surroundings on set, ensuring a more natural screen presence, and with a deeper understanding of the full production procedure, actors are empowered to make intelligent, informed decisions both in front of the camera and in their careers.
+The class also prepares actors, directors & hyphenates for the mufti-faceted world of the screen by offering hands-on experience on set; with instructor guidance, students assume the full complement of production roles, including director, cinematographer, AD, editor, producer, and so on.
+Exposure and practice in these various positions aid students to feel more confident and relaxed with his or her surroundings on set, what their job is or isn’t, how to collaborate and focus, while ensuring a more natural screen presence with a deeper understanding of the full production procedure.
+Students are empowered to make intelligent, informed decisions both in front of the camera and in their careers.

 This class is a practical class to excel at screen auditioning for everything from pilots to episodic shows, sit-coms and dramatic series as well as all genres of film.
-Students learn to be self-sufficient auditioners and exactly what is needed to prepare on your own so that every screen audition is unique, spontaneous and guided with strong and interesting choices that with practice and actual auditioning in Stonestreet’s Screen Industry Workshop Class, students gain confidence that they really know what they are doing in the very different arena of film and television.
+Students learn to be self-sufficient auditioners and exactly what is needed to prepare on your own so that every screen audition is compelling, unique, spontaneous and guided with strong characters and interesting choices.
+Choice of material and prep for Stonestreet’s weekly Screen Industry Nights that begin week 4-5, is focused on so students feel prepared and gain confidence, and have a place to come back to continue honing how these real auditions and opportunities actually go.

 Instructor: Gabriel Frye-Behar